-You may think mortgage shopping is as enjoyable as prepping for a tax audit.
+You may think mortgage shopping is about as much fun as prepping for a tax audit.
 It’s true that comparing home mortgages can get complicated.
 But you don’t need a finance degree to make an informed decision.
 Here are some steps to get there.

 Find a Few Lenders

 When looking for lenders to consider, loan officers recommend going to a few sources:

 - Locals you know and trust: “Make sure the lenders you’re comparing come from referrals from local people you know who’ve worked with them — like your friends or relatives,” advises Jeff Koch, senior vice president of residential lending at Draper & Kramer Mortgage Corp in Schaumburg, Ill.
 “Wherever you have trust established would be a good source.”

 - Your real estate agent: “If you’re working with a real estate agent, find out if they have any feedback or advice on a lender or a loan officer,” recommends Jim DeMarco, branch manager and senior loan advisor at Flagstar Bank in Seattle.

 - Online reviews: These can be a good starting point, DeMarco says.
 “If you see a lot of really good reviews, that means people are taking the time to provide them.”

 During a meet and greet, you and the loan officer will usually ask each other questions, and the loan officer will use that information to assess your qualifications.
 That may sound cut and dried, but the meeting should be fluid based on what you’re ready to do.